9.2. ADC Interface#

 • All these DSP function components can be configured to implements standard Nyquist sampling (in the first Nyquist zone) of a real-valued baseband signal as discussed in Section 9.1.1 and second Nyquist-zone sampling of a real-valued bandpass signal as discussed in Section 9.1.3.
 Other modes of sampling, including sampling of complex-valued baseband and bandpass signals from the in-phase (I) and quadrature (Q) signal paths, can also be implemented using the hardened DSP functions.

 • The configuration of the DSP functions can be set when building the Vitis extensible platform using the RFDC IP block [AMD-Xilinx23b].
-In rfsoc_adc_vitis_platform, the configuration is chosen to implement Nyquist sampling of a real-valued baseband signal.
+In eee4511c_vitis_platform, the configuration is chosen to implement Nyquist sampling and frequency shifting of a real-valued bandpass signal centered at 98 MHz to give a complex-valued baseband signal.
+We will discuss some of the configuration settings below.
+See the course project for a more detailed discussion of the setup.

 • The sampling rate of the ADCs is set based on the frequency of the stable reference clock input provided on the RFSoC 4x2 board.
-In rfsoc_adc_vitis_platform, it is set to \(4.9152\) Gsps.
+In eee4511c_vitis_platform, it is set to \(4.9152\) Gsps.
+The I-Q mixer in the data converter block performs frequency shifting.
+In eee4511c_vitis_platform, the I-Q mixer is configured to perform a frequency shift of -98 MHz, brining the real-valued bandpass (centered at 98 MHz) signal sampled by the ADC to a complex-valued baseband signal.
 The DDC in the data converter block allows us to decimate the ADC output in order to equivalently lower the sampling rate (see my DSP notes for a more detailed discussion).
-In rfsoc_adc_vitis_platform, the decimation factor is set to 16, resulting in the sampling rate of \(307.2\) Msps reported in Section 1.3.3.
+In eee4511c_vitis_platform, the decimation factor is set to 16, resulting in the sampling rate of \(307.2\) Msps reported in Section 1.3.3.
+The real part and imaginary part of the complex-valued baseband signal samples are separately provided as outputs of the data converter block.

-• The ADCs on XCZU48DR RFSoC device have a resolution of 14 bits (see Section 1.1.2).
+• The ADCs on the XCZU48DR RFSoC device have a resolution of 14 bits (see Section 1.1.2).
 Each ADC sample is provided as a 16-bit fixed-point/integer value.
-The data converter block contains FIFOs to provide an AXI4 stream (axis) interface for our DSP kernel to access the stream of samples.
-Up to 12 samples (see the 192-bit wide data path in Fig. 9.2) can be packed together as the basic unit of the axis stream to reduce the clock rate required to support the axis interface.
-In rfsoc_adc_vitis_platform, eight samples are packed into a chunk for axis streaming, requiring a minimum clock rate of \(38.4\) MHz for the axis interface.
+The data converter block contains FIFOs to provide AXI4 stream (axis) interfaces for our DSP kernel to access the streams of samples.
+Up to 12 samples (see the 192-bit wide data path in Fig. 9.2) can be packed together as the basic unit of an axis stream to reduce the clock rate required to support the axis interface.
+In eee4511c_vitis_platform, eight samples are packed into a chunk for axis streaming, requiring a clock rate of \(38.4\) MHz for the axis interface.
 The data converter block can be configured to provide a reference clock at that frequency to drive the axis interface as shown in Fig. 1.6.

 Kernel header (stream_to_mem.h):